merenlab/merenlab.org/data/ibd-gut-metabolism/index.md

 #### Downloading the HMP gut metagenomes

 We used 150 gut metagenome samples from healthy people that were published in [this paper for the HMP](https://doi.org/10.1038/nature11209).
 We downloaded these samples from [the HMP data website](https://www.hmpdacc.org/hmp/resources/data_browser.php).
-The file at `MISC/HMP_metagenomes.txt` gives the accession numbers of the samples that we used, in case you want to download them for yourself.
+The file at `MISC/HMP_metagenomes.txt` gives the accession numbers of the samples that we used (in the 3rd column), in case you want to download them for yourself (which you can do by re-using the `download_sra.sh` script).

 Before using them for analysis, we ran quality filtering on these samples using the illumina-utils program `iu-filter-quality-minoche ` and made single assemblies out of 100 of the samples (one per individual, since some people provided multiple stool samples in the HMP study).
 We used the anvi'o metagenomics workflow for this, as described in the 'Metagenome Processing' section above.